 Material : Recycled handmade paper for cover, High quality 90Gsm paper for writing

-Hardbound diary with Gond Painting orange deer motifs 144 pages with 3 gond painting inserts with information about the craft Sections of blank, ruled and checked pages About the Craft: Gond painting comes from a namesake tribe of Madhya Pradesh; Gond painting derives its name from the Dravidian expression Kond, which means “the green mountain”.
+Hardbound diary with Gond Painting deer motifs 3 gond painting inserts with information about the craft Sections of blank, ruled and checked pages About the Craft: Gond painting comes from a namesake tribe of Madhya Pradesh; Gond painting derives its name from the Dravidian expression Kond, which means “the green mountain”.
 The Gond tribes believe that everything in nature is inhabited by sacred spirits.
 Hence, they painted natural elements such as trees, animals, rivers and mountains as a sign of reverence and respect.
 In addition to nature, Gond paintings are inspired by Indian mythology, the daily tribal domestic scenes, abstract emotions and dreams.
 Gond paintings are known for their precision of outlines that are filled with dot and dashes, which make them look fluid and alive.
-Striking colors such as red, blue, white and yellow are used to impart vividness to the paintings.
+Striking colors such as red, blue, white and yellow are used to impart vividness to the paintings. *There are 144 pages in total with a mix of blank, ruled and checked pages **Price is quoted for a single diary shown in image 1.

 Country of Origin - India